Skip to main content

 Dr. Laura Bambrick

 Reducing the working day was part of the raison d'être of the trade union movement: eight hours work, eight hours rest and eight hours play.
 It is no surprise that our colleagues in Fórsa have been central to and leading on the Four Day Week Ireland campaign.
-It is doing that with a range of civic society groups including the National Women's Council of Ireland, recognising as the Senator said, the need for more care time with family and other caring responsibilities.
+It is doing that with a range of civic society groups including the National Women's Council of Ireland, recognising the need for more care time with family and other caring responsibilities, as the Senator said.
 There are also the environmental benefits if we do not have to travel.
 As we were discussing, not everyone will have the benefit of remote working.
 It is important, and very important for those with caring responsibilities, but we should be careful not to create a hierarchy of workers that are more deserving of flexibility, such as people who have children or aged and dependent parents.
 Workers should have the right to as much free time as is possible and to get the benefits from technological advances so that we are working smarter and we are all getting that free time and that the amount of time spent in work is reduced but not the amount of work output.
 That should not be just for those that have caring responsibilities.
 It should be there for whatever way people chose to spend their free time whether it is sea swimming, baking banana bread or whatever.
 The more flexibility we get into the workforce the more it will benefit, especially in keeping women in those caring years in work.

-It is a very important and interesting point about the over 55 cohort.
+That is a very important and interesting point about the over 55 cohort.
 To clarify, I am not talking about differentiating between one type of worker and another.
 I am saying that, at a macro level, less time needs to be spent overall to reach the output that we require to sustain ourselves and, therefore, spreading that out and having everyone, whether you work in digital services or something else, makes most sense to me.
 We do find there is more flexibility in some of those roles compared with those where you have to be in a location in order to carry out your functions.

 Dr. Laura Bambrick

-If you think about it, only a few short decades ago, there was the idea what you would not work a half day on Saturday.
+If you think about it, only a few short decades ago, there was the idea that you would not work a half day on Saturday.
 It was a five-and-a-half day week.
 We were told that the wheels of industry would grind to a halt if we introduced the 40-hour week.
 That did not happen.
 Over time, we will see more and more reduction in the working week and the working day.

 Except for us, Réada.